Jim Thome: Minor leagues (1989–1991)

 For the 1989 season, Thome was assigned to the Gulf Coast League Indians, a minor league affiliate of the Cleveland Indians.
-He finished the year with a .237 batting average, no home runs, and 22 runs batted in (RBIs)in 55 games.
+He finished the year with a .237 batting average, no home runs, and 22 runs batted in (RBIs) in 55 games.
 After his rookie season, he met "hitting guru" Charlie Manuel, who later became his manager and mentor.
 Unlike most Indians staff, Manuel saw potential in Thome and worked hard with him, particularly on his hip motion while swinging the bat.
 Thome later said, "[Manuel] saw something in me I didn't."
 During this work, Manuel suggested to Thome that he point his bat out to center field before the pitch to relax himself like Roy Hobbs did when batting in the baseball film The Natural.
-The work paid off; in 1990, Thome hit .340 and totaled 16 home runs and 50 RBI in 67 games playing at both the Rookie and Class A levels of the minor leagues.
-Thome spent most of the 1991 season splitting time between Double-A and Triple-A where, in combination, he hit .319 with seven home runs and 73 RBI in 125 games.
+The work paid off; in 1990, Thome hit .340 and totaled 16 home runs and 50 RBIs in 67 games playing at both the Rookie and Class A levels of the minor leagues.
+Thome spent most of the 1991 season splitting time between Double-A and Triple-A where, in combination, he hit .319 with seven home runs and 73 RBIs in 125 games.